-Six ethical jewelry brands that will delight your Valentine—without hurting the planet
+Eight ethical jewelry brands that will delight your Valentine—without hurting the planet

 Vrai

 Sustainable science-made stones from the Pacific West are the focus of Diamond Foundry’s D2C brand, Vrai.
-While Vrai’s zero-carbon-footprint, lab-grown diamond engagement rings are tough to beat, their traceable fine jewelry collection features playful designs that are set in solid gold and sparkle just the same.
+While their zero-carbon-footprint, lab-grown diamond engagement rings are tough to beat, their traceable fine jewelry collection features playful designs that are set in solid gold and sparkle just the same.
 We love the clever Mixed Cuff Ring, which pairs negative space and two retro-cuts for a truly unique spin on the everyday diamond, and the ever-so-dainty Bezel Bracelet.

 Cuyana

-Cuyana’s first modular jewelry collection rolled out last fall with a curated collection of interchangeable and buildable earrings.
+Cuyana’s first modular jewelry collection features a tastefully curated collection of interchangeable and buildable earrings.
 Each gold-plated, recycled-brass earring and embellishment can be mixed-and-matched for modern, multi-hole creations; or wear them alone, they’re perfect that way too.
 Like their handbags and apparel, Cuyana’s intent is for you to buy it once, and buy it right.
 And who doesn’t want that no-fail, sticking value in a gift?

 Hernán Herdez

 These sculptural pieces are made from recycled metals and are perfect for that someone who wants a subtle conversation starter.
-Artist and founder Hernán Herdez‘s designs are handcrafted by New York-based silversmiths and feature softly swooping curves and colorful stones.
+Artist and founder Melissa Hernández’s designs are handcrafted by New York-based silversmiths and feature softly swooping curves and colorful stones.
 We like the funky, unforgettable Fiesta Ring, a grooved band with three sapphires set in 18k plated brass.

 Fast Company may receive revenue for some links to products on our site.